jesse-gonzalez/gitops-nai-llm/README.md

 resources:
   - flux-system
   - ../production/infrastructure.yaml
-  - ../production/apps.yaml
+  - ../production/workloads.yaml
 ```

 Note that besides the `flux-system` kustomize overlay, we also include
-the `infrastructure` and `apps` manifests from the production dir.
+the `infrastructure` and `workloads` manifests from the production dir.

 Push the changes to the main branch: